KarnavPopat/Verily-BE/README.md

 # Verily Base

+A simple, unbloated blog site template built with Bootstrap and React.

 Todo: 	Get dominant colours of images to lazy load
 	Implement CSS Grid
 	Switch to node.js for the backend